Charnia: Diversity

-A number of Ediacaran form taxa are thought to represent Charnia, Charniodiscus and other Petalonamids at varying levels of decay; these include the Ivesheadiomorphs Ivesheadia, Blackbrookia, Pseudovendia, and Shepshedia.
+A number of Ediacaran form taxa are thought to represent Charnia, Charniodiscus and other petalonamids at varying levels of decay; these include the ivesheadiomorphs Ivesheadia, Blackbrookia, Pseudovendia, and Shepshedia.

 Distribution

 Charnia masoni was first described from the Maplewell Group in Charnwood Forest in England and was subsequently found in Ediacara Hills in Australia, Siberia and the White Sea area in Russia, and Precambrian deposits in Newfoundland, Canada.

 It lived about 570-550 million years ago.

 Discovery

 Charnia masoni was brought to the attention of scientists by Roger Mason, a schoolboy who later became a professor of metamorphic petrology.
 In 1957 Mason and his friends were rock-climbing in Charnwood Forest, in what is now a protected fossil site in Central England.
 They noticed this unusual fossil, and Mason took a rubbing of the rock.
 He showed the rubbing to his father, the minister of Leicester's Great Meeting Unitarian Chapel, who also taught at Leicester University nearby and knew Trevor Ford, a local geologist.
-Mason took Ford to the site; Ford publshed the discovery in the Journal of the Yorkshire Geological Society.
+Mason took Ford to the site; Ford published the discovery in the Journal of the Yorkshire Geological Society.
 The holotype (the actual physical example from which the species was first described) now resides, along with a cast of the related taxon Charniodiscus, in Leicester Museum & Art Gallery.

 It has also been revealed that Tina Negus, then a 15-year-old schoolgirl, had seen this fossil a year before the boys but her geography schoolteacher discounted the possibility of Precambrian fossils.
 Mason acknowledges, and the museum's Charnia display explains, that the fossil had been discovered a year earlier by Negus, "but no one took her seriously".
 She was recognised at the 50th anniversary celebrations of the official discovery.